silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 The Cluster Forge release `URL` or `none` to skip the SW installation.

 **Domain**<br>
-Domain name for the cluster, e.g., `cluster.example.com`.
+Domain name for the cluster, for example, `cluster.example.com`.
 The domain name is used for ingress configuration.
 If you don't have a DNS-enabled domain available, you may use a .nip.io domain with your IP address.
 Example: `<master-node-ip-address>.nip.io`.

 **Use cert manager**<br>
 Set to `Yes` to use cert-manager with Let's encrypt for automatic TLS certificates.
 Set to `false` to provide your own certificates.